-Accomplishments - To date, the test bench setup including installation of downstream blower, air mass flow measuring equipment and all instrumentation is complete.
+Accomplishments - To date, the test bench setup including installation of downstream blower, air mass flow measuring equipment and all instrumentation are complete.
 Additionally, initial verification tests have been conducted.